 Occupational therapy is a term becoming increasingly known to South African parents as one of the fields recruited to assist with early childhood development, particularly in the areas of play, motor and perceptions skills.
 A child’s occupation is play and they develop and learn through play.

-OT specialist Ray Anne Cook recently addressed a group of parents at an OT workshop hosted by toy brand, Toy Kingdom, and emphasised concerns around too much screen time.
-“When children sit in front of a screen, they are not developing holistically; they are not using their bodies to move.
-The screen is simultaneous visual and auditory stimulation which is not calming or soothing for a child as much as movement and resistance activities are. ”
+OT specialist Ray Anne Cook offers this advice around concerns related to too much screen time: “When children sit in front of a screen, they are not developing holistically; they are not using their bodies to move.
+The screen is simultaneous visual and auditory stimulation which is not calming or soothing for a child as much as movement and resistance activities are.”

 The first two years are important

-Cook explained that the first two years in a child’s life focuses on sensory development, followed by sensory motor development from ages 2-4 years which explores touch.
-“At the age of 2, a child does not yet know where their body is and they need to explore and see how their bodies can move in a 3 dimensional world.
+According to Cook, the first two years in a child’s life focuses on sensory development, followed by sensory motor development from ages two to four years which explores touch.
+“At the age of two, a child does not yet know where their body is and they need to explore and see how their bodies can move in a three-dimensional world.